schoeberl/chisel-lab/vending/README.md

  2. The body of the report should cover the preparation and the lab work for laboratory exercises.
  3. As a guideline the report should be about 10 pages of text, excluding figures and appendices.
 Include appendices with Chisel code (only files you have written or modified) and screen-dumps of the wave-window to document your simulations.
  4. Have block diagram figures for your design.
- 5. A state diagramm for your FSM.
+ 5. A state diagram for your FSM.
  6. A schematics of your datapath.
  7. All figures need to be drawn ``nicely''; that means with a drawing program and not hand drawn and a picture taken.